What’s New

 Dog training is unregulated in B.C., which means anybody can call themselves a dog trainer.
-It also means that, as a dog owner, it is crucial to be informed so you can make the right decision when choosing a dog trainer.
+It also means that, as a dog guardian, it’s crucial to be informed so you can make the right decision when choosing the best dog trainer for your dog.

-Evidence shows rewards-based training is the most effective and least harmful method for training dogs.
+Evidence shows that rewards-based training is the most effective and least harmful method for training dogs.

-Unfortunately, it is still common for some trainers in B.C. to rely on harmful training methods that include physical punishment.
-The result is that dog guardians seeking dog training help can end up subjecting their dog to physical and emotional harm in the name of training.
+Unfortunately, it’s still common for some trainers to rely on harmful training methods that include physical punishment.
+As a result, dog guardians seeking dog training help can end up subjecting their dogs to physical and emotional harm, all in the name of training.

 Another trend in dog training is ‘dominance-based’ methods.
 These training methods are based on the incorrect belief that behaviour problems in dogs are based on hierarchy or social structure.
 Trainers who use this method believe canine behaviour problems should be solved by showing your dog that you are dominant over them.

-You don’t need to be the boss or a “pack leader”, or engage in ‘dominance rituals’ such as eating first or forcing your dog to walk behind you on walks.
+You don’t need to be the boss, the “alpha,” or a “pack leader”, or engage in ‘dominance rituals’ such as eating first or forcing your dog to walk behind you on walks.

-Science-based dog training focuses on building trusting relationships with your dog.
+Science-based dog training focuses on effective training that builds trusting relationships with your dog.

 The problem of misinformation